Please enable JavaScript to ensure auto alt text generation works properly

 • How many hires are we making per month?

-• How much time are we spending on screening and scheduling?
+• How much time are we spending trying to figure out which candidates are worth talking to?

 • Do we want to reduce friction for candidates or just speed up internal workflows?